 When your partner expects to be told where you are and who with at all times, as though you are not to be trusted.

-It’s worth taking a look at Refuge’s list of signs that point to an abusive relationship, which can be found on their website.
+It’s worth taking a look at Refuge’s list of signs that point to an abusive relationship, which can be found on

 6) No clear plan with money